-However, when you are found guilty as a juvenile in the delinquency system, you are given a "disposition" instead.
+However, when you are found guilty as a young person in the "juvenile" delinquency system, you are given a "disposition" instead.
 A disposition is the time you must serve at a facility or in a program for the crime.
-A disposition is based on many things, including the reasons you committed the crime, how serious the crime was, and whether you have committed crimes before.
-Dispositions are "indeterminate" because the exact amount of time you have to serve may not be decided all at once and is not based on the specific crime for which you are convicted.
+A disposition is based on many things, including why you committed the crime, how serious the crime was, and whether you have committed crimes before.
+Dispositions are "indeterminate" (not given for a set amount of time) because the exact amount of time you have to serve may not be decided all at once and is not based on the specific crime for which you are convicted.
 Instead, it depends on your "rate of rehabilitation," which means the amount of time the court thinks you need to correct your behavior.
-The court can extend the amount of time if the judge thinks that you have not been rehabilitated at the end of your disposition.
+The court can extend the amount of time you have to serve if the judge thinks that you have not corrected your behavior at the end of your disposition.

-Juveniles are not always sent to detention facilities.
-There are other programs often run by juvenile courts, called "alternatives to incarceration" or "ATIs," as well as community- and residential-based programs, where juveniles may be sent.
+Young people who commit criminal offenses are not always sent to detention facilities.
+There are other programs, often run by juvenile courts, called "alternatives to incarceration" or "ATIs," as well as community- and residential-based programs, where young people may be sent.
 You will learn more about these later in this Chapter.